reelfishweb/wp-selectize/README.md

 * Activate in the "Plugins" area of your admin by clicking the "Activate" link.
 * No further setup or configuration is necessary.

-This plugin ignores the WP Lang Field because I can't get it to work on that and I was in a rush.

 ### Can I contribute?

 Yes, please!